mremane/foondamate-email-classifier/README.md

 # foondamate-email-classifier
 Email classifier for foondamate ML Challenge 🚀

-Uses a RandomForestClassifier to classify text between two labels -  _“Student has shared”_ or _“Student wants to know if can share”_
+Uses a RandomForestClassifier to classify e-mails between two labels -  _“Student has shared”_ or _“Student wants to know if can share”_

 ### Requirements.txt
 File is available with all required libraries for import